 The project is based in a malaria FREE area!

-Volunteers are accommodated in a very spacious farm house with various smaller bedrooms (males and females have separate rooms).
+Volunteers are accommodated in a very spacious farm house with 3 large bedrooms (males and females have separate rooms).
 There are two bathrooms with showers.
-There is also a separate private room for couples or for those who prefers to have a bit more privacy.
-The room has an ensuite bathroom and toilet and shower for couples who wish to join the project.
+There is also a private room for couples or for those who prefere to have a bit more privacy.
+The room has an en suite bathroom and toilet.
 The camp is spacious with a big garden and is fenced in to prevent wildlife from entering the premises.
-The camp runs almost entirely on solar panels to solar power to contribute further to their Sustainable Living philosophy.
-Lights go off at 22.30 in order to save energy because of the solar panels and also for consideration of the fellow volunteers who may want to go to bed early (do bring a torch with you).
+The camp runs almost entirely on solar panels to contribute further to their Sustainable Living philosophy.
+Lights go off at 22.30 (bring a torch with you).

 Laundry: is available two times per week at a small charge.
 The project provides the bed sheets and a pillow.
 You need to bring your own towel, toiletries and sleeping bag.

 One or two volunteers on a rotation basis will always be present at the camp for half day to take care of the house duties (such as cooking and do basic cleaning), the nursery area (veggie garden and plants), camera trap work and other general duties within the camp.